CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/canopentools_EN/canopentools_EN.rst

 Any object dictionary entries you created will be lost when the device is turned off or reset.
-In order to permanently save device parameters to the non-volatile device memory, you have to click on Node: Store Parameters in the toolbar (see image below) after writing the entry.
+In order to permanently save device parameters to the non-volatile device memory, you have to click on :guilabel:`Node: Store Parameters` in the toolbar (see image below) after writing the entry.

 .. image:: Pictures/10000000000001DD0000004A6E055D00F9054433.png

-If you want to restore a device's default parameters (factory settings), click on Node: Restore Default Parameters in the toolbar.
+If you want to restore a device's default parameters (factory settings), click on :guilabel:`Node: Restore Default Parameters` in the toolbar.

 .. image:: Pictures/10000000000001DD0000004A09AD8BC5DCC8D0EF.png